 Most endodontically treated teeth last as long as other natural teeth.
 In a few cases, one that has undergone endodontic care does not heal or the pain continues.
 Occasionally, the tooth may become painful or diseased months or even years after successful treatment.
 Often when this occurs, redoing the dentistry procedure might be needed.

-If you think you may have an Endodontic emergency see your endodontist, or call our office in Fairfield for a consultation.
+If you think you may have an Endodontic emergency see your endodontist, or call our office for a consultation.